DURATION8 Days | ACTIVITYTrekking | MAX ALTITUDE3880 | TRIP GRADEModerate |

 A variety of foods, including Western, Chinese, Indian, Tibetan, Nepali, and local Sherpa items, are found on the menu.
 Breakfast, lunch, and dinner are included in the package.

 All kinds of hot drinks are preferable.
-We recommend that you drink enough hot water.
-In addition, you can take tea, coffee, hot chocolates, hot lemons, and can juice.
+We recommend drinking enough hot water.
+In addition, you can take tea, coffee, hot chocolate, hot lemon, and canned juice.
+Never drink hard drinks; we could not continue our trip with the use of hard drinks.
+It directly affects our health and increase the risk of altitude sickness.

-hot shower is available in almost all tea houses.
+Hot shower is available in almost all tea houses.
 For taking a shower, you should also pay extra for it.
 The paying system is due to the lack of electricity in high altitudes.
 Either solar energy or gas energy is used for heating water.

 To book the Everest Panorama Trek Package, you should fill out an inquiry form from trekking sites available on the internet.
 Sending mail or using the direct contact form available at the WhatsApp number can also be done.
 You should clearly state your plan and date of trekking.